Energy Decay in $1+1$ Rindler Spacetime: Introduction

 On one hand, the analysis of solutions to the massless scalar wave equations in the exterior region of Schwarzschild spacetime was a first step towards understanding the non-linear behaviour of Einstein's equations.
 Kay and Wald were the first to prove uniform boundedness of solutions up to and including the event horizon \cite{boundnesskay}.
 Later on, Dafermos and Rodnianski introduced robust physical space based methods in order to obtain non-degenerate energy and pointwise decay estimates in the exterior region incluiding the event horizon and future null infinity \cite{redshift, rp, lectures}.
 In the last decades immense progress has been made in the analysis of linear and non-linear wave equations in the exterior of Schwarzschild \cite{klai, semilinear, blue, holl, hung, hintz, nonlinear}.

 On the other hand, massless scalar wave equations in Rindler spacetime has been mainly analysed from the perspective of quantum field theory (see the review \cite{unruhreview, unruhreview2} and references therein).
 The analysis in these cases is done via mode decomposition.
 These decompositions has been useful to construct physical quantum states in the presence of Killing horizons \cite{fulling2, kaywald} and has led to general constructions based on microlocal techniques \cite{rad, wrochna, junker, adiabatic}.
 Furthermore, Higuchi, Iso, Ueda and Yamamoto have shown how different modes entangle and their role in the origin of the radiation \cite{entanglement}.

-In this paper we define an energy which captures the energy flux related to local observers at the Rindler horizon and in the far away region to accelerated observers.
-To our knowledge purely physical space methods have not been used to obtain decay estimates of this energy.
-Furthermore, we show arbitrary polynomial energy decay of solutions with finite initial energy in $1+1$ Rindler spacetime (Theorem \ref{main}).
+{ In this article, based on the Schwarzschild case, we define a future directed timelike vector field which captures the energy flux associated to local observers at the Rindler horizon and the energy flux associated to accelerated observers in the far away region.
+Furthermore, we show arbitrary polynomial energy decay of solutions with compactly supported initial data in $1+1$ Rindler spacetime (Theorem \ref{main}).